 The wooden gunwales of Royalex canoes can rip a hull apart if left out in bitter cold temperatures.
 Somewhere south of freezing, the plastic body of the canoe shrinks while the dampish wooden gunwales expand.
 Unless the screws affixing the inwale and outwale are backed out, they pin a shrinking hull to an expanding gunwale, and something will give.
 That something is always the hull.
 Continue reading →

-D-ring pads are often attached to flexible surfaces with urethane adhesives to gain load carrying capacity where there otherwise wouldn’t be any.
-They are used on waterproof fabric cargo bags, heavy tarpaulins and inflatable boats.
+D-ring pads are often attached to flexible surfaces with urethane adhesives to gain load-carrying capacity where there otherwise wouldn’t be any.
+They are used on waterproof fabric cargo bags, heavy tarpaulins, and inflatable boats.
 They are also sometimes used on the decks of canoes and kayaks to hold cargo in place on long trips.
-D-rings are not typically used on polyethylene canoes and kayaks because the urethane glues are not recommended for use on HDPE (high density polyethylene) plastic.
-We decided to experiment gluing D-ring pads with G/flex 655 to HDPE plastic with that end-use in mind.
+D-rings are not typically used on polyethylene canoes and kayaks because the urethane glues are not recommended for use on HDPE (high-density polyethylene) plastic.
+We experimented with gluing D-ring pads with G/flex 655 Thickened Epoxy Adhesive to HDPE plastic with that end-use in mind.
 Continue reading →

 G/flex Epoxy is a toughened, resilient two-part epoxy engineered for a superior grip to metals, plastics, glass, masonry, fiberglass, and wet and difficult-to-bond woods.
 Introduced in June 2007, G/flex Epoxy is currently available in two consistencies: G/flex 650 Epoxy, a liquid epoxy, and G/flex 655 Epoxy Adhesive, a pre-thickened epoxy.
 Both have a 1:1 mix ratio.
 Continue reading →

-The Technical Staff at Gougeon Brothers, Inc. regularly discuss material properties in a variety of applications.
+The Technical Staff at Gougeon Brothers, Inc. regularly discusses material properties in a variety of applications.
 For example, it is not uncommon for us to discuss with a customer how to use carbon fiber to stiffen a structure, such as the shaft of a kayak paddle, and then within minutes discuss with another how to bond a dimensionally unstable wood, such as oak, and ensure precautions are taken so that the relative movement of the wood will not cause a failure.
 Continue reading →

 When we started testing G/flex Epoxy as a solution to leaky seams and rivets in aluminum boats, we put out a company-wide call for test boats.
 John Kennedy offered his old 15′ Michi-Craft canoe, saying he would bring it down from his cabin at the end of hunting season.
 Not smiling, he asked a few weeks later “just how big a repair we could handle.”
-It turned out John jack-knifed his utility trailer on an icy road, punching a fist-sized hole in the stern quarter of the canoe (Photo 1).
+It turned out John jack-knifed his utility trailer on an icy road, punching a fist-sized hole in the stern quarter of the canoe.
 Ouch.
 Continue reading →

 We wanted to experiment with using G/flex to fix leaking aluminum boats.
 I was quite surprised to find that every aluminum boat owner I talked to said they had some sort of leak.
 Within three hours, I had several co-workers volunteer their aluminum boats for the experimental fix using G/flex.
 Continue reading →